 Each year, people from all over Ireland are encouraged to nominate someone they know who gives their time and energy voluntarily for a Volunteer Ireland Award.

 The awards aim to celebrate and recognise the thousands of remarkable people across the country who selflessly give their time and talent to benefit others.
 Anyone can nominate a volunteer.
 The only requirement is that the nominee must be a volunteer (with the exception of the Volunteer Manager category).
 The Volunteer Ireland Awards are open to volunteers of all ages working with Irish volunteer involving organisations.

 11 Category Winners and 1 Volunteer of The Year

 Volunteers can be nominated for an award in 1 of 11 categories.
 These categories reflect different facets of volunteering work.
 The category that the individual is nominated for is determined by the focus of the organisation that the nominee volunteers with determines the category they should be nominated in.

 The final category for Outstanding Volunteer Manager, is separate because it can be awarded to someone in a paid or unpaid role.

 Each volunteer nominated receives a special Thank You card from Volunteer Ireland acknowledging their service.

 All nominations are adjudicated by a shortlisting team and a panel of judges.
 Entries are whittled down to 33 shortlisted nominees, who will attend a gala awards ceremony in December in Dublin.
-11 category awardees are announced at the ceremony and one truly exceptional volunteer receives the Christine Buckley Volunteer of the Year award.
+11 category awardees are announced at the ceremony and one truly exceptional volunteer is named Christine Buckley Volunteer of the Year.